talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 : The packet can be manipulated to avert packets to a specific path.
 This attack can result in allowing various unauthorized services such as traffic acceleration.
 Alternatively, an attacker can avert traffic to be forwarded through a specific node that the attacker has access to, thus facilitating more complex on-path attacks such as passive listening, recon and various man-in-the-middle attacks.
 It is noted that the SR modification attack is performed by an on-path attacker who has access to packets in transit, and thus can implement these attacks directly.
 However, SR modification is relatively easy to implement and requires low processing resources by an attacker, while it facilitates more complex on-path attacks by averting the traffic to another node that the attacker has access to and has more processing resources.

 Forwarding through a path that causes the packet to be discarded:
-: SR modification may casue a packet to be forwarded to a point in the network where it can no longer be forwarded, causing the packet to be discarded.
+: SR modification may cause a packet to be forwarded to a point in the network where it can no longer be forwarded, causing the packet to be discarded.

 Manipulating the SRv6 network programming:
 : An attacker can trigger a specific endpoint behavior by modifying the destination address and/or SIDs in the segment list.
 This attack can be invoked in order to manipulate the path or in order to exhaust the resources of the SR endpoint.